✓ No credit card required ✓ First 7 days free

 | Cost model | Per-user monthly fee | Infrastructure cost only |

-| Internet required | Always | Only for initial setup |
+| Internet required | Always | Depends on connected providers |

 | Scalability | Provider scales for you | You scale your hardware |